pubnub/pubnub-mcp-server/resources/sdk_docs/java_objects.md

 ### Set channel metadata

-Sets metadata for a Channel.
-Custom overwrites existing data; use read-modify-write to merge.
+Unsupported partial updates of custom metadata: the value of custom overwrites the stored value.

+Set metadata for a Channel, optionally including the custom data object.

 #### Method(s)